 Member = A hanging folder in the drawer

 Important: Group actvities in Canvas are assigned to and associated with the filing cabinet, not the individual drawers (see below).
 Just as an office can have many filing cabinets, a Canvas course can have many Group Sets.
 Students can be members of multiple Group Sets but can be a member of only one group per set.

 Open the People page .
 Next, click the "+ Group Set" button .
 Configure the group set.
 It is not necessary to create the groups at this point.
 The groups can be created later if necessary by returning to the People page and clicking the name of the Group Set above the course roster.

 You can create a group assignment by using the Group Assignment checkbox.
 Canvas uses group sets to assign group assignments, and each group within the group set that is assigned to the assignment is required to complete the assignment.
-When creating or editing a group assignment, you can assign an assignment to specific groups.
-You can also set different due dates and availability dates for a group within an assignment that is assigned to the rest of the class.
+All groups will complete the assignment using the same due date.

 You can create a single prompt and have groups to discuss it, either as a graded or ungraded activity.
 Simple associate the discussion with an existing Group Set (or create a new one on-the-fly).